 3. February 24: The Haunted Bookshop, by Christopher Morley (1919).
 In this sequel to Parnassus on Wheels, Helen and Roger Mifflin are living in wedded bliss as the proprietors of a used bookshop in Brooklyn.
 (Well, mostly bliss: Helen takes off for Boston every once in a while to escape Roger’s nonstop smoking.)
 The plot is a bit of a shambles, with a love story involving a young advertising man and a wealthy young woman who’s working in the shop and a ludicrous German spy story that Morley obviously had to update hastily after the war ended.
 And the novel grinds to a halt every once in a while while Roger, standing in for Morley, goes on long harangues about the publishing industry and the war and such.
 Still, the book is a wonderful evocation of the era.
 There’s even a Coles Phillips reference!

-4. Bertram Cope’s Year, by Henry B. Fuller (1919).
+4. July 27: Bertram Cope’s Year, by Henry B. Fuller (1919).
 I came across this book in a Smart Set roundup by H.L.
-Mencken, Googled it not expecting much, and learned that it is, arguably, the first gay American novel.
+Mencken, Googled it not expecting much, and learned that it is one of the first gay American novels.
 Cope is a young academic who’s way too good-looking to be named Bertram (I imagined a blond Cary Grant), and his arrival in Churchton, a stand-in for Evanston, Illinois, sets the whole town, male and female, young and old, aflame with lust.
 Meanwhile, all Bertram wants to do is set up a cozy home with his really, really good friend Arthur, who’s back home in Wisconsin.
 The first half of the book drags a little; there’s lots of sitting in parlors and walking on paths and such, like Jane Austen without the witty conversation.
 Things come alive when Bertram haplessly becomes engaged (apparently the inevitable outcome of capsizing in a boat with a young woman) and Arthur shows up, freaking out the good people of Churchton with his all-too-accurate female impersonation in a college theatrical.
 62-year-old Fuller was a well-established realist writer, but no major publisher would touch Bertram Cope’s Year; it was published by a small press and sales were modest.
 The book has deservedly found an audience with modern readers.
 (My post about Bertram Cope’s Year is here.)